MaxiKrause/RichClientRepo/Pflichtenheft/Readme.txt

-LaTeX Template for simple article documents, such as bachelor laboratory documents.
+﻿LaTeX Template for simple article documents, such as bachelor laboratory documents.

-Autor: Aljoscha Pörtner
+Autor: Lukas Stoll
-Contact: aljoscha.poertner@fh-bielefeld.de

 Based on the document by Matthias Pospiech